Inventory to Turnover Ratio (ITTR)

 Our Analysis

-Average ITTR for the 7-year period 2014-2020 was 11.3% meaning 2023 levels were 1.9% higher.
-If 2023 ITTR had held around 11.3% collective inventory would be £6.1BN – however the reality was collective inventory of £7.3BN, meaning the 747 firms in our sample are collectively holding £1.2BN more inventory than they should be!
-Given average holding costs of 25% this means £303M annually is being spent on carrying this additional inventory.
+Average ITTR for the 7-year period 2014-2020 was 11.2%, meaning current levels are around 1.6% higher.
+If current ITTR had held around 11.2% collective inventory would be £6.4BN – however collective inventory is currently £7.2BN, meaning the 746 firms in our sample are collectively holding £860M more inventory than they should be!

 What can we learn from this analysis?